Who is the guest announcer on Ant and Dec’s Saturday Night Takeaway this week?

 Who will be this week’s guest announcer on Saturday Night Takeaway?

-Viewers are in for a treat this week, as Welsh actor Rob Brydon has been confirmed as the guest announcer for the second episode of the new series.
+Viewers are in for a treat this week, as Radio presenter Greg James has been confirmed as the guest announcer.

-The Gavin and Stacey star, who famously plays Uncle Bryn in the drama, will take to the podium to narrate the show.
+The Radio 1 Breakfast Show host and Sounds Like Friday Night presenter will take to the podium on March 7 to narrate the family entertainment show.

-The news was announced on ITV’s Lorraine and confirmed on the official Saturday Night Takeaway Twitter account.

-They wrote: “We’ve got a cracking show this week and we’ll tell you for why… @RobBrydon is our Guest Announcer! #SaturdayNightTakeaway.”
+Saturday Night Takeaway announced the news on their official Twitter page, sharing a clip of Greg with the caption: “He’s swapping the decks for the booth, get excited for this week’s Guest Announcer, @GregJames! #SaturdayNightTakeaway”

+Sharing the post on his page, Greg, 34, wrote: “LOLLLLLLLLLL!
+CANNOT.
+WAIT,” which makes us think he’ll be getting up to a lot of mischief with the Geordie duo.

 And it sounds like fans can’t wait to hear him on the show, with many taking to Twitter to share their excitement.

-“Can’t wait , my daughter has already made her snack request for it,” a third wrote.

-Rob’s appearance on the show follows US singer Camilla Cabelo, who narrated the first show.
+Greg’s appearance on the show follows Gavin and Stacey star Rob Brydon, who left viewers in fits of laughter last week, and US singer Camilla Cabelo, who opened the first show.

-Saturday Night Takeaway kicked off on Saturday February 22, replacing ITV’s The Masked Singer.

-For the first episode, Ant and Dec were joining by Camila Cabello – who rose to fame as a member of girl group Fifty Harmony, which was formed on The X Factor USA in 2012.
+He's swapping the decks for the booth, get excited for this week's Guest Announcer, @GregJames! ???? #SaturdayNightTakeaway pic.twitter.com/9UaSF2GA5r

 Saturday Night Takeaway is on Saturdays at 7pm, only on ITV.